dominikmayer/obsidian-note-id/README.md

 ```
 1.1 Initial idea
 1.1a Related thought branching from 1.1
+1.1a1 And another one branching from 1.1a
+1.1a1a And one branching from 1.1a1
 1.2 A new idea in the same theme
 1.2a Further exploration of 1.2
 ```